Is this the ultimate family escape?

 4/ LAW OF ATTRACTIONS

 It’s all about location, location, location and it doesn’t get better than this.
-On your doorstep you’ve got Windsor Castle (currently showcasing Princess Beatrice’s wedding dress until 24 Nov), Legoland Windsor and Thorpe Park.
+On your doorstep you’ve got Windsor Castle (poised to unveil its 20ft Nordmann Fir in St George’s Hall fully decked in giant glass baubles), Legoland Windsor and Thorpe Park.
 Go aaaaaargh at Swinley Forest and swing through the tree top at Go Ape.
-Younger kids will love Wellington Country Park – farm animals, miniature train, dinosaurs and a fantastic adventure playground.
-If you’re itching to give your credit card a battering, whizz into Windsor’s Royal Arcade.
+If you’re itching to give your credit card a battering, whizz into Windsor’s Royal Arcade and for vintage finds, your secret weapon is Thames Hospice in Windsor – a hidden gem that can be a treasure trove of vintage designer gear.
 Alternatively Bicester Village is just over an hour away and well worth a visit.
-For vintage finds, Thames Hospice in Windsor is a treasure trove of designer gear and a hidden gem.
-Keep that one between us, it can be a treasure trove of vintage designer gear.

 5/ SIT THIS ONE OUT